Data Protection Principles

 Rights in relation to automated decision making and profiling.

 One of the more technically defined rights afforded, among other things, this allows individuals to opt out of automated decision-making processes, challenge automated decisions, and/or have automated decisions reviewed by a human.
-Further information regarding this right can be found here.
+Read more about rights in relation to automated decision making and profiling.

 Key Definitions in Data Protection